carolyne-addauan-andersen/carolyne-addauan-andersen.github.io/index.md

 ## Areas of Focus

 - Medicare Advantage analytics and population health
-- Predictive modeling for utilization, risk, and engagement
+- Predictive modeling for utilization, risk stratification, and engagement
 - Claims-based feature engineering and longitudinal analysis
+- Medical economics, cost of care, and trend management
+- Quality measurement, HEDIS, and care gap closure analytics
+- Provider performance and value-based care support
+- Marketing analytics, attribution modeling, and retention analysis
 - Explainable machine learning for healthcare decision support
-- Bridging analytics, business strategy, and care delivery
+- Bias mitigation and responsible use of predictive models
+- Translating analytics into actionable insights for clinical and business teams

 ---

 ## Selected Work